 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-We've run thousands of miles to test the top 58 pairs of men's and women's trail running shoes from the most compelling manufacturers like Hoka, Salomon, Brooks, Saucony, Altra, La Sportiva, Nike, and more
+We've run thousands of miles to test the top 69 pairs of men's and women's trail running shoes from the most compelling manufacturers like Hoka, Salomon, Brooks, Saucony, Altra, La Sportiva, Nike, and more.

 Having the right pair of trail running shoes that match your running style, goals, and terrain makes all the difference to your ability to enjoy the journey.
-It's imperative that your shoes offer the right amount of security and traction to keep you safe, balanced with the level of cushioning and stability that feels good in your feet and legs.
+It's imperative that your shoes offer the right amount of security and traction to keep you safe, as well as a level of cushioning and stability that feels good in your feet and legs.

-Since 2013, our men's and women's trail running teams have tested several hundred unique pairs of trail runners to help you find your perfect ride.
-Packed with dedicated trail runners, our testing teams have terrorized these shoes, ticking off Icelandic fastpacks, mountainous ultramarathons, and alpine runs across Peru and around Lake Tahoe.
+Since 2013, we have tested hundreds of trail runners, ticking off Icelandic fastpacks, mountainous ultramarathons, and alpine runs across Peru and around Lake Tahoe.
 We run in sweltering desert summers, on icy winter trails, and through the muddy mess of shoulder seasons to compare traction, comfort, stability, sensitivity, and protection.
-Then, we head to the lab to cut these shoes up and more closely analyze each feature and its execution.
+Then, we head to the lab to cut these shoes up and analyze features and construction.

-Our female testers also fell in love with Salomon S/Lab Ultra 3 due to its fit, feel, and overall trail capabilities.
+Our female testing team also fell in love with Salomon S/Lab Ultra 3 due to its fit, feel, and overall trail capabilities.

 The Mafate is a fantastic shoe for runners seeking a versatile, well-balanced trail experience.
 It offers agility, comfort, and enough responsive bounce for runs of all distances.

-We've also tested this shoe in our women's lineup, where it became a solid favorite thanks to its value and moderate trail capabilities.
+This shoe is also in our women's lineup, where it became a solid favorite thanks to its value and moderate trail capabilities.

-While we praise the blend of performance and affordability of the Divide 5, it's not the best option for technical terrain.
-Its higher stiffness leads to less confidence in off-camber terrain and can feel overly rigid.
+Should you buy it?
+While we love the blend of performance and affordability of the Divide 5, it's not the best option for technical terrain.
+Its higher stiffness can feel overly rigid, which leads to less confidence in off-camber terrain.
 Your experience level will allow you to push the model into steeper and rougher terrain, but those with average experience may want something more rugged if they plan on heading down technical ridgelines or mountainous terrain.
+But for versatility in urban areas, gravel paths, and city parks, the Divide 5 is a no-brainer.

 Versatile enough for racing or more relaxed efforts